This article is from a 2012 investigation near southern New Hampshire (USA).

 Something there is not right.

-My camera – which had been working fine that morning – actually broke.
+Almost immediately, my camera – which had been working fine that morning – actually broke.
 The lens opened just a tiny amount.
+I couldn’t pry the lens open.
+Changing batteries didn’t help, either.
 (I took photos, anyway.
 They were disappointing.)

 When we returned to the car, I tried my camera again.